 Permissions Option Description General Name Custom role name Description Custom role description Scanning Permissions 3 Create Scans Allows the user to create policy-based scans.
 Disabling Create Policies while enabling this permission allows you to lock user into specific set of policies for scanning.
 Create Plugin Scans (Appears when Create Scans is enabled) Allows the user to create single plugin remediation scans.
 Create Agent Synchronization Jobs Allows the user to add agent synchronization jobs that fetch agent scan results from Tenable Vulnerability Management or Tenable Nessus Manager.
 Create Agent Scans Allows the user to add agent scans that create and launch parallel scans in Tenable Nessus Manager, then import the scan results to Tenable Security Center.
-Create Audit Files Allows the user to upload audit files, which can be used for configuration audit scans.
+Create Audit Files Allows the user to upload audit files, which can be used for

+Permissions Option Description configuration audit scans.
 Create Policies Allows the user to set scan parameters and select plugins for scanning.

-^ Permissions Option Description Upload Nessus Scan Results Allows the user to import results from an external Nessus scanner.
+Upload Nessus Scan Results Allows the user to import results from an external Nessus scanner.
 Result upload will be limited to user's repositories and restricted by user's IP address ranges.
 Manage Freeze Windows Allows the user to add, edit, and delete organization-wide freeze windows.
 Freeze windows prevent scans from launching and stop any scans in progress.
 Asset Permissions Create LDAP Query Assets Allows the user to create LDAP Query Assets, which update a list of hosts based on a user-defined LDAP query.
 Analysis Permissions Accept Risks Allows the user to accept risks for vulnerabilities, which removes them from the default view for analysis, dashboards, and reports.
 Recast Risks Allows the user to change the severity for vulnerabilities.
+Manage Risks (Appears when Accept Risks or Recast Risks is enabled) Allows the user to modify accept and recast risk rules created by other users.
 Organizational Permis ssions Share Objects Between Groups Allows the user to share assets, audit files, credentials, queries, and policies with any group.
 Users in groups to which these objects have been shared can use the objects for filtering and scan creation.
 View Organization Logs Allows the user to view logs for entire organization.
 User Permissions Manage Roles Allows the user to create new roles and edit and delete organizational roles.
-Any roles added must have permissions equal to or lesser than the user's role.
+Any roles added must have permissions equal to or lesser than

+Permissions Option Description the user's role.
 Manage Groups Allows the user to add, edit, and delete groups.
 Users with this permission are allowed to create groups with access to any vulnerability and event data available to the organization.

-^ Permissions Option Description Manage Group Relationships Allows the user to set other user's relationship with any other groups.
+Manage Group Relationships Allows the user to set other user's relationship with any other groups.
 Group relationships allow for a user to view and manage objects and users in other groups.
 Report Permissions Manage Images Allows the user to upload images, so anyone in the organization can use the images in reports.
 Manage Attribute Sets Allows the user to add, edit, and delete attribute sets.
 System Permissions Update Feeds Allows the user to request a plugin update or a Tenable Security Center feed update.
-Workflow Permissions s Create Alerts Allows the user to create alerts which are used to trigger actions (e.g., launch scans, run reports, send emails) when specified vulnerability or event conditions occur.
+Workflow Permission s Create Alerts Allows the user to create alerts which are used to trigger actions (e.g., launch scans, run reports, send emails) when specified vulnerability or event conditions occur.
 Create Tickets Allows the user to create tickets, which are typically used to delegate work to other users.
-Attack Surface Discovery Permissions Manage Attack Surface Discovery Domains Allows the user to manage Attack Surface Discovery Domains.
-View Domain Inventory Assets Allows the user to view domain inventory assets.
-Host Assets Permissions View Host Assets Allows the user to view host assets.
+Attack Surface Discovery Permissions Manage Attack Surface Discovery Allows the user to manage Attack Surface Discovery Domains.

+Allows the user to view domain inventory assets.